-- the sampling for organic priority pollutants has not detected a significant contaminant threat in the decades this program has been conducted: - o Decades of sampling have not yielded significant PCB results.
-Further evaluation for PCBsis unwarranted: - o Decades of sampling have not yielded significant VOC results. - BTEX concentrations have degraded over time to trace or non-detectable levels.
-Further evaluation for this parameter would appear unwarranted with the exception of confirmatory sampling of the WPCP effluent outflow in the spring 2022 monitoring event to confirm the 2021 toluene detections is advisable; - trihalomethanes is a by-product of WPCP processing and therefore need not be assessed as it does not relate to the landfill; - the Scugog River sampling program is recommended for the inorganic suite of parameters currently being used;
+• the sampling for organic priority pollutants has not detected a significant contaminant threat in the decades this program has been conducted:

-- Establish an interim / temporary sampling location at the exit of Embayment A and the entrance to Embayment C to assess the mechanism(s) for the mixing of embayment waters with the Scugog River; - The nearshore samples collected from 2019 to 2022 have yielded results that indicate generally consistent results for iron and ammonia between the inlets and Embayment B sampling point at the opening to river.
+- Decades of sampling have not yielded significant PCB results.
+Further evaluation for PCBs is unwarranted; - o Decades of sampling have not yielded significant VOC results. - BTEX concentrations have degraded over time to trace or non-detectable levels.
+Further evaluation for this parameter would appear unwarranted; - trihalomethanes is a by-product of WPCP processing and therefore need not be assessed as it does not relate to the landfill; - the Scugog River sampling program is recommended for the inorganic suite of parameters currently being used; - Establish an interim / temporary sampling location at the exit of Embayment A and the entrance to Embayment C to assess the mechanism(s) for the mixing of embayment waters with the Scugog River; - The nearshore samples collected from 2019 to 2023 have yielded results that indicate generally consistent results for iron and ammonia between the inlets and Embayment B sampling point at the opening to river.
 This would indicate that seepage of the lagoons into these inlets is negligible and not creating a measurable influence in the embayment / river.
 As such, it is recommended that the nearshore samples be removed from the monitoring program; - The on-Site drainage sampling program is recommended for the inorganic suite of parameters currently being used; - The database needs to be separated between wet weather / active flow conditions and dry weather conditions; - The value of the dry weather sampling program is minimal due to significant sediment entrainment.
-Stagnant/ pooled waters should not be sampled; - It is recommended that filtering of surface water samples (field or lab) could be completed to address the low flow sampling deficiencies so that the information can be reliably used to remove the bias created by entrained sediments, whichskews water quality results if TSS values exceeds an established trigger value;
+Stagnant/ pooled waters should not be sampled; - It is recommended that filtering of surface water samples (field or lab) could be completed to address the low flow sampling deficiencies so that the information can be reliably used to remove the bias created by entrained sediments, which skews water quality results if TSS values exceeds an established trigger value;